Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English articles.

 The Spanish indefinite articles are: un, una, unos, and unas, which are possible translations of the English articles ‘an’ or ‘a’ in singular, or ‘some’ or ‘a few’ in plural.

-You can also use the singular Spanish indefinite articles un and una for discussing a quantity of ‘one’.
+Also, if we are talking about numbers in Spanish, we can use the singular Spanish articles un and una to describe a quantity of ‘one’.

 Here are some examples of Spanish indefinite articles in action: